DylanMeeus/springboot_jwt_blog/_posts/2015-01-26-auth0-new-pricing.markdown

 * Identity provider types: Social, Social+ and Enterprise.
 * Number of __active__ users.
 * Optional features, such as premium support or guaranteed SLA.
-* and we have also introduced a yearly commitment option.
+* We have also introduced a yearly commitment option.

 ![](https://cloudup.com/cBnh8ziTKea+)